FreeBSD manual

 1. The terminal argument specified on the command line.

-2. The value of the TERM environmental variable.
+2. The value of the TERM environment variable.

 3. (BSD systems only.)
 The terminal type associated with the standard

 error output device in the /etc/ttys file.
-(On System-V-like UNIXes
+(On System V hosts and

 according to the type passed to it by /etc/inittab.)